marckx2010/affiliates/README.md

 As I wrote, there are many better alternatives to accomplishing this now (even then).
 But if all you've got is Laravel/Symfony and you have a task that runs every minute yet takes more than a minute to run, this worked nicely!

+ETA: You may need need to get Mapbox credentials to place in the .env file.
+I reckon it used open source yet haven't yet checked.

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">